 But the real magic lies in the 'Trends' screen.

-Above I have plotted over 2 years of deep sleep data along side my body temperature deviation.
+Above, I have plotted over two years of deep-sleep data alongside my body temperature deviation.

-In December 2017, January 2018, and February 2018 my average bedtime start time was 11:05pm.
-Meanwhile, as you can see on the chart, my sleep score was at it's worst in this quarter.
-Averaging a all time worst score of 80%.
+In December 2017, January 2018, and February 2018 my average bedtime start time was 11:05 p.m.
+Meanwhile, as you can see on the chart, my sleep score was at its worst in this quarter.
+My all-time low scores were 80% on average.

-For a bit of perspective on this, December through to February is summer time in Australia and New Zealand.
-And I also got married in February 2018.
-Hence why I had a much later bed time - the sun is up, the weather is warm, and there is lots to celebrate!
+For a bit of perspective on this, December through to February is summertime in Australia and New Zealand.
+Also, I also got married in February 2018.
+Hence, I had a much later bedtime—the sun was up, the weather was warm and there was a lot to celebrate!

-Meanwhile if you take a look at my winter months (April–October) you can see I go to bed much earlier, and my sleep score is much higher.
+Meanwhile, if you take a look at my winter months (April–October), you can see that I go to bed much earlier, and my sleep score is much higher.

-I love data like this, and if you do to, you will love the Oura cloud!
+I love data like this!
+If you do too, you will love the Oura cloud!

-Now I don't think this is available for all users.
+Now, I don't think this is available for all users.
 I don't even know if it has been rolled out for coaches yet.
-I work with clients in my Hormone Reset Program and also work 1 on 1 with clients helping them sleep.
-So I have these people wear an Oura Ring and I track their data.
+I work with clients in my Hormone Reset Program and also work one-on-one with clients helping them sleep.
+Thus, I have these people wear an Oura ring, and I track their data.

-Oura have set me up as a Coach and this enables me to track all my clients data in one neat dashboard.
+Oura has set me up as a coach and this enables me to track all my clients' data in one neat dashboard.